Kate BystrovaKB

 Ok, that's all folks!
 I hope this article didn't frighten you off, because although it is a lot of work to build out a PR strategy and track the right metrics, I promise you it's the only way to calculate the value of your PR – and best of all, by planning your work and selecting tactics that are actually going to "move the needle", you save yourself time and get better results in the long run.
 It's a way to invest in yourself.

-If you still haven't had enough, I thoroughly recommend watching our interview with Richard Bagnall – the man who literally wrote the book on PR measurement.
-And if you got more value from this article than you would have done from several kilos of surplus fish, consider signing up for our newsletter, which has all our latest content, delivered to your inbox every two weeks* or so.
+If you still haven't had enough, I thoroughly recommend watching our interview with Richard Bagnall about what PR metrics to report on – the man who literally wrote the book on PR measurement.

 Until next time, wishing you a productive day :)